Skip to Content

 How to make vegan pumpkin cookies

 Step 1: add your flour, salt, baking soda, baking powder, and pumpkin pie spice to a mixing bowl.
 Whisk to combine.
-If you do not have whole wheat pastry flour, you can substitute all purpose flour in the same amount.

 Step 3: Add your dry ingredients to the wet ingredients, and beat to combine.